Confluence PDF export alternative

 A prospect asks for documentation.
 A customer needs setup guidance.
 A partner wants a process page.
-The useful content already exists in Confluence, but the reader cannot access it.
+The content already exists in Confluence, but the reader cannot access it.

 They go stale